-The Company adopted SFAS No. 123(R) using the modified prospective transition method, which requires the application of the accounting standard as of January 1, 2006.
-The Company's consolidated financial statements as of and for the year ended December 31, 2006 reflect the impact of SFAS No. 123(R).
-In accordance with the modified prospective transition method, the Company's consolidated financial statements for prior periods have not been restated to reflect, and do not include, the impact of SFAS No. 123(R).
-Stock-based compensation expense recognized under SFAS No. 123(R) for the year ended December 31, 2006 was \$2.1 million which consisted of stock-based compensation expense related to employee stock options and the employee stock purchase plan.
-There was no stock-based compensation expense related to employee stock purchase plan during the year ended December 31, 2005 because the Company had not adopted the recognition provisions under SFAS No. 123, and there was no such expense under APB Opinion No. 25.
+The Company accounts for share-based payment awards in accordance with the provisions of SFAS No. 123(R), which was adopted as of January 1, 2006 using the modified prospective transition method.
+Stock-based compensation expense recognized under SFAS No. 123(R) for the years ended December 31, 2007 and 2006 was \$2.4 million and \$2.1 million, respectively, which consisted of stock-based compensation expense related to employee stock options and the employee stock purchase plan.
+There was no stock-based compensation expense related to employee stock options or the employee stock purchase plan during the year ended December 31, 2005 because the Company had not adopted the recognition provisions under SFAS No. 123, and there was no such expense under APB Opinion No. 25.